Immanuel-C/IBin/README.md

 **To compile IBin's example premake5 must be installed**.
 Then run the build.bat if on Windows, run the build.sh if on Unix like systems.

+All functions have documentation.
+Most code editors like vscode and visual studio should support hovering over the functions and seeing the docs.

 Here is an example of IBin:
 ```cpp
 std::string textToBin = IBin::TextToBin("Hello!");